miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed plus Hallowbrook sound and warehouse intro music in basic.
 Fixed combat music on blood hunt map and duplicated Therese line.
 Removed plus inspection in the Tattoo Shop and sound for clothing.
-Corrected reel to reel at Grout's mansion and stuck museum guard.
+Corrected reel to reel at Grout's Mansion and stuck museum guard.
 Fixed distraction of Giovanni backdoor guard and minor map issues.
 Restored three Heather lines, two Lily lines, and subtitle names.
 Fixed hit blood spatters and thin bloods leaving beachhouse beach.